Sandwiches invented in every US state from French dip to muffuletta

 Alabama: chicken and white barbecue sauce sandwich

-The art of barbecue is worshipped here, so it makes sense that Alabama’s most legendary sandwich is packed full of the good stuff.
+The art of barbecue is worshipped in Alabama, so it makes sense that its most legendary sandwich is packed full of the good stuff.
 This signature sammie contains a pile of deliciously smoky shredded chicken smothered in the state’s famous tangy white barbecue sauce.
 Unlike tomato-based versions, Alabama's is made with mayo, vinegar, horseradish, and black pepper, and was invented in 1925 by Big Bob Gibson, the pit master behind famous barbecue spot Big Bob Gibson Bar-B-Q in Decatur.
 For the best chicken and white barbecue sauce sandwich around, head to local chain Jim 'N Nick's.

 TheHungryDeckhand/Facebook